 Outside of the controller, the Bebop 2 is easy to set up out of the box.
 First flight feels fun and easy due to the drones lightweight making it hard to damage in a crash.
 Opening the FreeFlight Pro app you'll see a takeoff button.
 Pressing it lifts the drone into the air and puts it into a hover at about eye level.
 The touchscreen joysticks don't lend the best control, but you get a general feel for them relatively quickly and can at least zip the drone around a bit.
 Double tapping on the screen makes the Bebop 2 do a flip, which is fun, but those flips don't really show up in the video.
 When it's time to touch down again a landing button automatically sets the copter back onto solid ground.

-The Parrot lists for a price of $550.
-This feels quite steep considering it's best use is as a toy, and there are plenty of toy drones with mediocre cameras available for much less.
-Also, the DJI Phantom 3 Standard is often available for a comparable price, and it is an actual, capable filmmaking drone.
+The Parrot lists for $550 but is often sold for much less at retailers.
+This feels quite steep considering its best use is as a toy and there are plenty of toy drones with mediocre cameras available for much less.
+The DJI Spark lists for $500 and is far superior to the Bebop 2 in every regard.

 The Parrot Bebop 2 can serve as a selfie machine or a fun toy for a kid but definitely is not filmmaking material.